nillyr/nillyr/README.md

 - ⚡ Fun fact: ...
 -->

-I am a cybersecurity auditor/pentester based in France 🇫🇷 🥖.
+I'm a cybersecurity auditor/pentester based in France 🇫🇷 🥖.

 Enthusiastic coder mainly focused on C, Python and Swift.